jontyrudman/voltage-glitch-nrf52-cc254x-paper/proposal/project_proposal.md

 # Planned Approach

-I plan to connect a device for running voltage glitching attacks---such as the Pico Debug'n'Dump or GIAnt---to various microcontrollers to gain access to a debugging interface.
+I plan to connect a device for running voltage glitching attacks---such as the Pico Debug'n'Dump (@rothPicoDebugDump) or GIAnT---to microcontrollers to gain access to a debugging interface.
 This will likely be done with some supplementary binary analysis, depending on whether the bootloader is on ROM, to determine how many cycles into the boot process the instructions for checking debug and read/write flags are.
-I also plan to extend GIAnt with support for more MCUs and research the possibility of reducing the number of glitches required to find the correct glitch offset, width and voltage for a successful attack.
+I also plan to extend GIAnT with support for more MCUs and research the possibility of reducing the number of glitches required to find the correct glitch offset, width and voltage for a successful attack.

 # Milestones